gmlaudone/CHMPython/workshop-1.md

 Go ahead and create a new notebook of *Python 2* type on the Desktop of your computer.

-**IMPORTANT:** during these sessions you will be creating your notebook files on the Desktop folder of a University computer.
-Because of the "Deep Freeze" system used by the University IT system, Uni computers are wiped clean every night and restored to a previous state.
-The files you left in the Desktop folder will be removed; therefore it is extremely important that, **at the end of each session, you remember to back-up all the files you have been working on**.
-You could use your University OneDrive, an external hard-drive, a flash drive or a third party cloud storage provider (such as Google Drive or Dropbox). **All the files generated during these sessions are part of your assessment, so it is your responsibility to ensure they won't go missing.**

 ## The notebook user interface
 If you create a new notebook or open an existing one, you will be taken to the